-IDEA Course Evaluation Reports now provide the percentages of students who respond with a "4" or "5" for items selected by faculty as important or essential.
+IDEA Reports provide the percentages of students who respond with a "4" or "5" for items selected by faculty as important or essential.
 This allows a means of evaluating if students are learning the goals of teamwork, communication, or critical thinking in classes in which faculty consider these learning outcomes important by ranking the class as a "4" or "5" (Student Learning Outcome 1).
 To provide a more meaningful understanding of how students perceive if the goals are being met, the number of courses that students rated at least 50% of the time with a "4" or "5" was calculated.
-Based on these results (Table 7) it appears that during this last academic year, the percent of sections that were rated by students where substantial or exceptional progress was made increased slightly across all three categories compared to the previous year, although values are still below those seen from 2014 to 2017.
+Based on these results (Table 7), percentages in all three areas declined between 2015-16 and 2017-18, before rising again over the past two academic years.
+It's possible that 2019-2020 are skewed lower due to the Spring